scthakuri/chp-ads-block-detector/readme.txt

 = IS IT COMBABILITY WITH CACHING SYSTEM? =

 Yes, it is.
 It may depend on the parameter also.
+But clear the settings after changing the plugin settings.

 = IS THIS COMPATIBLE WITH WOOCOMMERCE? =